Bolivia – A Color Revolution – or a New Surge for Latin American Independence?

 Bolivia is just the latest victim.
 The process of Color Revolution is always more or less the same – a long preparation period.
 The coup d’état against Evo has been under preparation for years.
 It began already before Evo was first elected, when Washington realized that after the Bolivian people’s purging of two of Washington’s imposed “stooges” Presidents, in 2003 and 2005, Bolivia needed a respite.
 But the empire never gives up.
 That is a golden rule written in their unofficial Constitution, the PNAC (Plan for a New American Century), the writing of which has begun just after WWII, is regularly adjusted and updated, even name-changed (from Pax Americana to PNAC), but is still very much alive and ticking.

-The coup against Evo Morales’ Government is not only because Washington does not tolerate any socialist government, and least in its “backyard”, but also – and maybe foremost – because of Bolivia’s riches in natural resources, gas, oil, a long list of minerals and metals – and lithium, the use of which is expected to triple over the next ten years, as it is used in electric cars and batteries.
-And as we know from the rapidly growing Green Movement, the future is out of hydrocarbon-driven into electric cars.
-No matter how the electricity is produced and how much environmental damage is done in producing the new flag, but still individual ‘mobility’.
-As neoliberal economists would say, “that’s just an externality”.

 The first of the two US-imposed Presidents at the turn of the century, was Gonzalo Sánchez de Lozada, also called “Goni”, who privatized Bolivia’s rich hydrocarbon resources to foreign, mostly US, petro-corporations for a pittance.
 He was “elected” in 2002 against the indigenous, Aymara candidate, Evo Morales.
-When Goni was disposed of in a bloody people’s coup (about 60 dead) in 2003, he was replaced by his Vice-President, Carlos Mesa, the very key opponent of Evo’s, in the 20 October 2019 elections – who, following the same line of Goni’s privatization policies, was also overthrown by the Bolivian people in 2005.
-This led to a new election late in 2005 – and that’s when Evo finally won by a landslide and started his Presidency in January 2006.
+When Goni was disposed of in a bloody people’s coup (about 60 dead) in 2003, he was replaced by his Vice-President, Carlos Mesa, the very key opponent of Evo’s in the 20 October 2019 elections – who, following Goni’s privatization policies, was also overthrown by the Bolivians in 2005.
+This led to a new election late 2005 – and that’s when Evo finally won by a landslide and started his Presidency in January 2006.

-What he has achieved in his almost 14 years of Presidency is just remarkable – more than significant reductions of poverty, unemployment, analphabetism, increase in health indicators, in national reserves, in minimum wages, pension benefits, affordable housing – in general wellbeing, or as Evo calls it, “living well”.
+What he has achieved in his 13 years of Presidency is just remarkable – more than significant reductions of poverty, unemployment, analphabetism, increase in health indicators, in national reserves, in minimum wages, pension benefits, affordable housing – in general wellbeing, or as Evo calls it, “living well”.

 That’s when Washington decided to step back for a while – and regroup, to hit again in an appropriate moment.
 This moment was the election three weeks ago.
 Preparation for the coup intensified a few months before, when Bolivia’s Vice-President, Álvaro Marcelo García Linera, told the media that every day there were reports that US Embassy agents were interfering in the country’s internal and local affairs.

-The manipulated election in 2002 is recorded in an outstanding film, “Our Brand is Crisis”, a 2005 American documentary by Rachel Boynton on American political campaign marketing tactics in Bolivia by Greenberg Carville Shrum (GCS) – James Carville was previously President Clinton’s personal assistant – the documentary.
+The manipulated election in 2002 is recorded in an outstanding film, “Our Brand is Crisis”, a 2005 American documentary by Rachel Boynton on American political campaign marketing tactics in Bolivia by Greenberg Carville Shrum (GCS) – James Carville was previously President Clinton’s personal assistant – the documentary: https://www.dailymotion.com/video/x6dqysa.

 Then, like today, the coup was orchestrated by the CIA via the “legitimate” body of the Organization of American States (OAS).
 The US Ambassador to the OAS openly boasts paying 60% of OAS’ budget – “so, better don’t mess with us”.